- Build year:2017

 Expect temperatures to be around 14 degrees centigrade /57 degree farenheit as a minimum in May - Northern Europeans will be in their tee shirts.
 Come July and August it can average 28 degrees centigrade/82 degrees farenheit - still much cooler than Turkey or Greece at that time of year.
 October sees similar weather to that in May.

 This is a south-easterly that brings wet weather when there is a high pressure area over the Adriatic.
 This can sit for days at a time but thanks to the wind direction it brings warmth too.

-This really depends on your budget, at the upper end of the scale you can rent superyachts and captained luxury yachts which means you can enjoy a level of luxury that would beat almost any cruise liner afloat.
-Monohulls are typically around $150/day upwards.
+This really depends on your budget, at the upper end of the scale you can hire superyachts and skippered luxury yachts which means you can enjoy a level of luxury that would beat almost any cruise liner afloat.
+Monohulls are typically around €250/day upwards.

 On top of these fees, you will need food, restaurant money (again this is down to what you wish to spend), beverages, fuel for the week and mooring fees.